Consumer price index: Overview

-Ideally, the weights would relate to the composition of expenditure during the time between the price-reference month and the current month.
-There is a large technical economics literature on index formulas which would approximate this and which can be shown to approximate what economic theorists call a true cost-of-living index.
+Ideally, all price revalidations are accepted, and the weights would relate to the composition of expenditure during the time between the price-reference month and the current month.
+There is a large technical economics literature on index formulas that would approximate this and that can be shown to approximate what economic theorists call a true cost-of-living index.
 Such an index would show how consumer expenditure would have to move to compensate for price changes so as to allow consumers to maintain a constant standard of living.
 Approximations can only be computed retrospectively, whereas the index has to appear monthly and, preferably, quite soon.
-Nevertheless, in some countries, notably in the United States and Sweden, the philosophy of the index is that it is inspired by and approximates the notion of a true cost of living (constant utility) index, whereas in most of Europe it is regarded more pragmatically.
+Nevertheless, in some countries, notably the United States and Sweden, the philosophy of the index is that it is inspired by and approximates the notion of a true cost of living (constant utility) index, whereas in most of Europe it is regarded more pragmatically.

 The coverage of the index may be limited.
-Consumers' expenditure abroad is usually excluded; visitors' expenditure within the country may be excluded in principle if not in practice; the rural population may or may not be included; certain groups such as the very rich or the very poor may be excluded.
-Saving and investment are always excluded, though the prices paid for financial services provided by financial intermediaries may be included along with insurance.
+Consumers' expenditure abroad is usually excluded; visitors' expenditure within the country may be excluded in principle if not in practice; the rural population may or may not be included; certain groups, such as the very rich or the very poor, may be excluded.
+Savings and investment are always excluded, though the prices paid for financial services provided by financial intermediaries may be included along with insurance.

 The index reference period, usually called the base year, often differs both from the weight-reference period and the price-reference period.
-This is just a matter of rescaling the whole time series to make the value for the index reference-period equal to 100.
-Annually revised weights are a desirable but expensive feature of an index, for the older the weights the greater is the divergence between the current expenditure pattern and that of the weight reference-period.
+This is just a matter of rescaling the whole time series to make the value for the index reference period equal to 100.
+Annually revised weights are a desirable but expensive feature of an index; the older the weights, the greater the divergence between the current expenditure pattern and that of the weight reference period.

 It is calculated and reported on a per region or country basis on a monthly and annual basis.
 International organizations like the Organisation for Economic Co-operation and Development (OECD) report statistical figures like the consumer price index for many of its member countries.
 In the US the CPI is usually reported by the Bureau of Labor Statistics.